 Yes, enzymes are one of the most tested subjects on the MCAT.

-Mastering the MCAT requires a deep understanding of the crucial enzymes that govern life's intricate biochemical processes.
+Mastering the MCAT requires more than memorization of the periodic table.
+You’ll need to rely on a deep understanding of the crucial enzymes that govern life's intricate biochemical processes.
 These catalysts are the unsung heroes of the MCAT, connecting the dots between various topics such as metabolism, genetics, and molecular biology.

 By recognizing the key enzymes and their functions, aspiring medical professionals can enhance their problem-solving abilities, make informed connections, and approach questions about enzymes on the MCAT confidently and precisely.